josmyJJ/DropDownMenuPopulatedFromDatabase/README.md

 }
 ```

-5. Edit a Course Class
+5. Edit the Course class
 	* Open Course.java
-	* Add the relationship
+	* Add the relationship as shown below

 ```java